 Whatever your reasons are, you’re interested in learning more about this non-alcoholic wine craze.
 What exactly is alcohol-free wine?
 Doesn’t that just mean grape juice?
 Fortunately, we have the answers you’re looking for.
 We’ve compiled a list of everything you should know about non-alcoholic wine.

 First, what exactly is non-alcoholic wine?
 Is it the same as alcohol-free or dealcoholized?
 Yes.
 All three of these terms can be used pretty interchangeably when referring to wine or beverages which have had the alcohol removed.
-Though the terms can have slightly different meanings depending on what they refer to and what country you are in, non-alcoholic, alcohol-free and dealcoholized all mean there is little to no alcohol in the wine—0.0% alcohol by volume.
+Though the terms can have slightly different meanings depending on what they refer to and what country you are in, non-alcoholic, alcohol-free and dealcoholized all mean there is little to no alcohol in the wine—up to 0.5% alcohol by volume.

 “ …making alcohol-free wine isn’t very different from making regular wine.”

 Now, if you take the alcohol out of wine, doesn’t that make it grape juice?
 Actually no, it’s a bit more complicated than that.
 In fact, making alcohol-free wine isn’t very different from making regular wine.
 First, grapes are harvested from the vineyard, either by human hands or by machine.
 The moment the grapes are picked determines the acidity, sweetness and flavor of the wine.
 Once the grapes are harvested, they are taken to the winery and sorted into bunches, with rotten or under-ripe grapes removed.